bash-bastion/bats-all/README.md

 basalt add hyperupcall/bats-all
 ```

-If you are using Basalt, you need to source this project manually (`basalt.load 'github.com/hyperupcall/bats-alls' 'load.bash'`) within your tests.
+You need to source this project manually (`basalt.load 'github.com/hyperupcall/bats-alls' 'load.bash'`) within your tests.
 Entries are not added to this projects' `sourceDirs` because that would mean this library would be sourced, even when not testing

 ### With Git